-• Our school code of conduct is distributed at the beginning of each year to all staff, parents and students.
+• Our school code of conduct is distributed at the beginning of each year to all staff, parents, and students.

-• When students start at our school mid-year, we review the code of conduct with parent and student at the intake meeting.
+• If a student starts at our school mid-year, we review the code of conduct with parent and student at the intake meeting.